tom171296/BlogNet/_posts/2021/2021-06-30-ConnectingQpidDispatchToAzure.md

 The value of the external address consists of two different variables.
 The name of the topic followed by the static value "subscriptions" followed by the name of the specific subscription.

 ## Link route
 Link routing doesn't need a address specific router configuration.
-The default router configuration for a link route looks like this:
+The default router configuration for a link route can look like this:

 ```
 linkRoute {